faberNovel/DynamicOverlay/README.md

 ## Getting started

-A dynamic overlay is an overlay that dynamically reveal or hide the content underneath it.
+A dynamic overlay is an overlay that dynamically reveals or hides the content underneath it.

-You add a dynamic overlay as a [regular one](https://developer.apple.com/documentation/swiftui/view/overlay(_:alignment:)) using a dedicated view modifier:
+You add a dynamic overlay as a [regular one](https://developer.apple.com/documentation/swiftui/view/overlay(_:alignment:)) using a view modifier:

 ```swift
 Color.blue.dynamicOverlay(Color.red)